nicolasberube/Arzette_Randomizer/README.md

 - trading_type = 'excluded' is glitched, it seems to put the chainsword vanilla
 - The npc items do not seem to be possibly attributed to an npc location
 - The foolish npc items do not seem to be possibly attributed to non-spawner locations
+- npc cannot spawn from other npc.
+This was changed but will be incompatible with the mod
 - Shuffle rocks is defaulted on and not an option
 - Crypts Coin should not be able to spawn an npc or any other spawner items when barrier types is randomised
+- 6 logic bugs haven't been fixed: forgotten enchanted shoes dark room in fort, forgotten life-up dark room in crypts, forgotten barrier in desert life-up, swamp bonus needs griffin boots, canyon brown rock needs lantern, Castle Candle Top Room needs bombs.

 For the AP port:
 - level_order = randomize is unstable, it needs more testing